AV306/AV306/README.md

 ## Hello! 👋

-I'm a student and neurodivergent cat on the internet who codes and draws sometimes!
+I'm a student and neurodivergent orange cat on the internet who codes and draws sometimes!

 I go by the name "Blender" or "diblenderbenzene" (less commonly usernames satisfying the regex `AV3[_]?0[68]`) on most sites.

 <sub>Username regex concept inspired by [azazo](https://azazazo.github.io/about/) :D</sub>

+I love research and generally learning new things!
+I don't really make a particular kind of thing; my projects are usually just whatever seems cool at the time.

 <!--
 If you've noticed this, hello!